 Stained finishes enhance the natural characteristics of wood species by enriching natural graining and color variation.
 Stain colors range from light to dark tones.

-Woodland’s unique Rustic offerings in Cherry, Alder, Maple, Walnut, Hickory and Oak are hand selected to have more pronounced variations of their natural characteristics.
+Woodland’s unique Rustic offerings in Cherry, Alder, Walnut, Hickory and Oak are hand selected to have more pronounced variations of their natural characteristics.
 You’ll find greater color variation, more noticeable graining, and additional knots, mineral streaks, burls and pinholes.

 Walnut is a premium hardwood that has long been prized for its rich beauty, warmth and strength.
 The grain is generally straight and open, but sometimes has wavy or curly patterns.
 Color can vary from creamy white to light or chocolaty brown, occasionally with darker sapwood streaks.
 Walnut will “mellow” and lighten as it ages.